mkarp/electron-screensharing-issue-demo/README.md

   used [UNIGINE Valley](https://benchmark.unigine.com/valley).
 Make sure you run it in a windowed mode (not fullscreen).

-* Start a new Zoom meeting and begin screensharing your entire desktop.
+* Start a new Zoom meeting, make sure your video is turned on and begin screensharing your entire desktop.

 * Make sure a part of the GPU benchmark window is visible, and also both Electron windows are visible too, all at the same time.